-The Carl Maria von Weber Museum is expected to be closed from 1 October 2024 until 2026 for restoration work in line with conservation requirements.
+The Carl Maria von Weber Museum is expected to be closed until 2026 for restoration work in line with conservation requirements.

 Show diversity,